Why customer loyalty is different than customer satisfaction

 Customer Loyalty = Satisfaction + Experience (+ well designed incentive programs)

-This type of measurement is usually done through a survey asking the customer to share how they feel about an interaction or purchase with your company/brand.
-This could take the form of a sliding scale (quantitative) or an open-text response (qualitative).
+Brands usually conduct this measurement through a survey.
+The survey asks customers to share how they feel about an interaction or purchase with your company/brand.
+The survey could be a sliding scale (quantitative) or an open-text response (qualitative).
 We’ve also seen some brands use NPS scores, sentiment measurements and reviews to benchmark where their satisfaction ratings are.

 This is a pretty standard measurement for most brands—but WHY are we all measuring it?
 Are we benchmarking to purely have something to measure up against?
-Why is this important?
+Here are several reason it's key for meeting customer expectations.

 It helps you control your brand image

 Talk about wow!
-She also went on to tell this story repeatedly to anyone who would listen—about how this brand was so considerate and willing to make things right (even though she wasn’t using their product anymore!).
-THAT is the power of finding unhappy customers through satisfaction measurement and turning a poor experience into a positive story—one worth sharing.
+My friend told this story to anyone who would listen.
+She shared how this brand was so considerate and willing to make things right, even though she wasn’t using their product anymore.
+THAT is the power of finding unhappy customers through satisfaction measurement and turning a poor experience into a positive story worth sharing.

-Customer satisfaction for your brand boils down to word of mouth.
+Customer satisfaction for your brand comes down to word of mouth.
 Both from your happy customers and unhappy customers, but you get to choose the narrative.
-How you respond dictates everything.
+How you respond to feedback dictates everything.
 You wouldn’t have any of this insight without first measuring and tracking customer satisfaction.

 It helps you identify areas of improvement

-You probably saw this benefit coming after that anecdote above, but customer satisfaction measurements are also a great way to find product, service, and experience improvements.
-By listening to your unhappy customers you can build a better product (or service or experience).
+You may have expected this point after reading the story above.
+Customer satisfaction measurements are also a great way to find product, service and experience improvements.
+Listening to your unhappy customers can build a better product (or service or experience).

-Listen to what those people are telling you, evaluate what they’re saying to determine if updating or solving their issues would meet the needs of many vs. a few, and then prioritize those updates accordingly.
+Listen to what those people are saying.
+Determine if updating or solving their issues would meet the needs of many or just a few.
+Then prioritize those updates accordingly.

 You can then respond and tell them you listened to their feedback.
-This creates a cycle of positive reinforcement where they have been rewarded for interacting with your brand.
+This creates a cycle of positive reinforcement where interacting with your brand builds customer loyalty.

 Cue the slow clap… we’re now winning at the marketing game.